antixenoinitiative/axiwiki/Spire-Operations.md

 ## Orthrus anti-guardian fields

 Shutdown and anti-guardian fields are separate, despite both occurring at the same time.
 A shutdown field can be countered with timely use of a shutdown field neutraliser and sufficient energy in SYS in your capacitor.
-The only known counter to an anti-guardian field is to engineer weapons with Ram Tah, which reduces their damage output by 20%.
+The only known counter to an anti-guardian field is to engineer weapons with Ram Tah.
 Given the strongest weapons for spire combat are the pre-engineered guardian plasma chargers, which cannot be engineered in this way, common practice is to simply accept the risk of being affected by an anti-guardian field and to equip an auto-field maintenance unit to repair weapons if (when) damaged.

 It's not understood who gets targeted by the anti-guardian field or why.
 Tests have disproven a link between receiving the anti-guardian field damage and doing damage to the target, as well as ship thermal signature, and proximity to the target.  the anti-guardian field has a range of about 10km radius and the only way to stop it, once it affects your ship, is to either kill the relevant orthrus or to outrange it.